imthanaponlert121/breadwinner_world_mapper/README.md

 This program is developed to help people find pearl more easily, I only use basic Turtle and Tkinter Module to draw and locate the pearl, it's all manually and it does not inject anything to Roblox.

-If you link my tools, please consider give me a star, and feel free to give me comment, as I'm just a beginner.
+If you like my tool, please consider give me a star, and feel free to give me comment, as I'm just a beginner.

 Thank you for reading
 - Thanapon L.